The scope of this module is to present a few editors and some basic commands that can be used for command line editing.

 Vim and Neovim/

-have their own definition of regex which is a hybrid of BRE, ERE and functionality similiar to PCRE; they use\( \)
+nvimhave their own definition of regex which is a hybrid of BRE, ERE and functionality similiar to PCRE; they use\( \)and\{ \}like BRE.

 C-x C-s |